RESTING POINT

 WHAT'S YOUR RESTING POINT?

-I suppose, when we apply the term 'resting point' to our lives, we may describe it’s the state in which we are most at peace.
-Or, we may refer to it as the set-point where our soul experiences complete stillness and silence within, regardless of the noise and commotion that might be going on outside.
+If we apply the term Resting Point to our lives, we may also describe it as the set-point where we are most at peace, or as Presence, where our soul experiences complete stillness and silence within, regardless of the noise and commotion outside.

-For many of us, our resting point is probably most evident while we are in a deep sleep.
-But even then, we often have a restless sleep by bringing our troubles with us, then feel tired all day.
+For many of us, our resting point is most evident in deep sleep.
+But even then, we often have restless sleep by bringing our troubles with us, and then feel tired all day.
 That’s when we can have an off day and really want to find our resting point.

 Some of us may escape into nature, some into a good book or whatever other activity that gives us a semblance of peace and tranquillity.
 There are several terms associated with this peaceful state of consciousness, including transcendence, theta, numinous, quietude, mysterium, accord, amity, enlightenment, illumination, centring, nirvana, the mind of Christ, etc.

-The more we remain unaware of the ego and allow what false self gets away with, the more it sabotages our peace and happiness.
+The more we remain unaware of the ego and allow this false self to get away with, the more it sabotages our peace and happiness.
 As we identify with ‘it’ and all that distracts us, ensuring we have no rest in our waking life.
 However, when we ‘have its number’ and call it out, the ego can no longer knock us off our resting point by pestering us with its complaints, anger, ambitions, pettiness and a million other demands.

 Though we may remain for a time on our figurative or literal summit, we are not completely detached from life; all can be surveyed below, but none of it upsets our resting point.
-Nor do we feel complelled by it.
-In this sense, we have risen about it as we observe all that is happening below without attachment or judgement.
+Nor do we feel compelled by it.
+In this sense, we have risen above it as we observe all that is happening below without attachment or judgment.

 There is a section in A Course of Love where this is alluded to:

 Not only does our body restore itself at the resting point, but so does our mind, particularly when it comes to creativity.
-Albert Einstein, for example, would completely zone out in his bubble bath meditations where he was able to gain inspiration by watching bubbles pop.
+Albert Einstein, for example, would completely zone out in his bubble bath meditations, where he found inspiration in watching bubbles pop.
 That, he claimed, is where he received his greatest epiphanies.
-That's where things come to us, at our resting point when we allow the eurekas.
+That's where things come to us, at our Resting Point, when we allow the eurekas.

-There are several ways to find our soul’s resting point, apart from smoking weed or become a Whirling Dervish , although I wouldn't discount these as a possibility either, but remaining in this state of receptivity is another matter.
-It's the 'state of being' we all wish to sustain in a perpetual circular flow of giving and receiving just as we breathe in and beathe out.
+There are several ways to find our soul’s resting point, apart from smoking weed or becoming Whirling Dervishes, although I wouldn't discount these as a possibility either, but remaining in this state of receptivity is another matter.
+It's the 'state of being' we all wish to sustain in a perpetual circular flow of giving and receiving, just as we breathe in and breathe out.

-The most obvious, yet ignored technique to peace is simply having a snooze whenever your body tells you to.
+The most obvious, yet ignored, technique for peace is simply to have a snooze whenever your body tells you to.
 Its innate wisdom knows when you should do that.
 Yes, it’s that easy.
 There’s nothing like hitting reset with a relaxing nap to settle all the chatter, clutter and noise in the ego-mind.

-For me, to enter this peaceful state is to think appreciative thoughts of gratitude.
+For me, entering this peaceful state means thinking appreciative, grateful thoughts.
 See the following blog posts related to this.
 Sowing Gratitude https://digitalbloggers.com/book-reviews/sowing-happy-seeds-of-gratitude Raise your Vibe https://digitalbloggers.com/book-reviews/a-higher-vibe

 If spiritually orientated, we might understand this as allowing ourselves to enter into the embrace of the Spirit’s love.
 After all, love is the Source of our being.
 If not spiritual, open yourself anyway because that’s our soul’s optimal state.
-Then, as the mind settles down and the body relaxes, we can begin anew, recharged.
+Then, as the mind settles down and the body relaxes, we emerge from the chrysalis into a new zero point of existence by disconnecting from the old matrix and anchor themselves.

 _______________________________________